afreeorange/bock/README.md

 git clone https://github.com/afreeorange/bock.git

 # Now point it at a git repository full of Markdown files
-# and tell it where to generate the output
+# and tell it where to generate the output.
+You need to use
+# absolute paths for now.
-go run --tags "fts5" . -a /path/to/repo -o /path/to/output -r -j
+go run --tags "fts5" . --in=/path/to/repo --out=/path/to/output --without-revisions

-# You can just point it at a folder full of Markdown files (not a git repo)
-# and it will generate stuff.
-Note that `-R` refers to article revisions and
-# only applies if we're dealing with git repositories
+# If your article repository is managed by git, you can omit
+# that last flag to generate ✨article revisions✨
-go run --tags "fts5" . -a /path/to/repo -o /path/to/output -r -j -R=false
+go run --tags "fts5" . --in=/path/to/repo --out=/path/to/output
 ```

+Add a `--help` flag to see some more options.

 ## Terminology and Setup